ohdamnitsnikki/secret_chef/README.md

   * [Acknowledgments](#acknowledgments)

   ## What does the app do?
-* As a user just visiting the page you are able to read other users blog posts and comments and also view the amount of likes a post have.
+* As a user just visiting the page you are able to read the admins blog posts and comments and also view the amount of likes a post have.
 But as a logged in user you are able to:
-   * Use a form to send your own recipes for approval to the admin.
    * Comment on the posts and by that being able to conversate with other users.
    * Like and unlike posts.

 ## Consistent styling

 ### Navigation Bar
-* The navigation bar includes responsive links to the home, about, post and login, logout and register page.
+* The navigation bar includes responsive links to the home, about, login, logout and register page.
 <img
   src="assets/images/navigation-bar.png"
   alt="The Navbar"